KentVejrupMadsen/HM.Framework/Readme.md

-# The Hugin and Munin Framework
+# The Hugin and Munin framework
 ## Summary
 ### Installation
     pip install hm-framework